openmsi/sensorpush_demo/README.md

     python src/sensor_push_csv_writer.py [device_address] [path_to_output_dir]

 The above will periodically write out small CSV files containing single readings from the device with the given address, adding them to the directory at `[path_to_output_dir]`.
-This program is useful to write out files that can then be produced by a regular OpenMSIStream producer with a DataFileUploadDirectory, for example.
+This program is useful to write out files that can then be produced by a regular OpenMSIStream producer with a DataFileUploadDirectory with a command like:

+    DataFileUploadDirectory [path_to_output_dir] --topic_name [topic_name]

+for example.

 ### Producer